Creating Palaces for the People

 YMCA de Dorchester

-Funder: Early Education and Out of School Time Capital Fund
+Major Supporter: Early Education and Out of School Time (EEOST) Capital Fund

-- This expansion creates a more functional fitness space, addressing an equity gap, while the new roof addresses deferred maintenance and ensures facility longevity.
+- The fitness center expansion creates a more functional space, addressing an equity gap, while the new roofs over the afterschool program spaces, funded by the EEOST Capital Fund, addresses deferred maintenance and ensures facility longevity.

 YMCA de East Boston

-New Roof Restoration and Early Education classroom upgrades
+New roof restoration, external renovations, and Early Education classroom upgrades

 - Part of the roof replacement program, this restoration ensures long-term durability and prepares the facility for future solar energy projects.